Moving House: Money Saving Checklist

 Don’t do a huge food shop in the weeks running up to the move and instead only buy the things you need, before ordering a smaller shop to be delivered to your new house the day after you move in.
 The earlier you do this the better, as you’ll save money on delivery for booking a slot in advance.
 You’ll also avoid spending money on a takeaway in the first few days after moving in.

-8. Redirect Your Post
+8. Redirect your post

 It’s important to remember to redirect your mail when you move house.
 You should apply for a redirection as soon as possible, preferably three weeks before you move.